LGBTQ+ Relationship Counselling Article

 Counselling Theories and Models (Gerd Altmann)

-Combined together, these views of looking at relationships can help you, as the couple, begin to see your behaviour cycles more clearly, and reveal the hidden feelings that have been fuelling unhappy behaviour.
+When combined together, these helpful ways of looking at relationships from a psychological point of view can help you, as the couple in conflict, begin to see behaviour cycles more clearly; and once you can see things more clearly, the hidden feelings that have been fuelling unhappy behaviour can become revealed, understood, and attended to.

 Healing your Partnership through Comprehension 💡